x13a/denote/README.md

 Self-destructive (one-time) notes.

-Use POST form to set note and GET query to get it.
+Use POST form to set note and GET to get it.
 Sqlite3 for backend.
 Key derivation via Argon2id, note encryption with AES-GCM.

 ## Schema